serinamarie/CS-Hash-Tables-Sprint/applications/sumdiff/README.md

 No test script for this one.
 Keep in mind your output might be in a different order than the above.

+Notes:
+It appears 4 numbers are chosen with replacement.